anandureghu/anandureghu/README.md

 ## I'm a self taught programmer from Kerala.

-- 🌱 I’m currently learning Modern JavaScript
+- 🌱 I’m currently learning React Js
-- 👯 I’m looking to collaborate with other open-source projects
+- 👯 I’m looking to make some big projects
-- 🥅 2021 Goals: Contribute more to Open Source projects and Complete ReactJs
+- 🥅 2021 Goals: Complete ReactJs and Node Js
 <!-- - ⚡ Fun fact: I love to draw and play guitar / drums -->